Origin of the name

 Varieties of Garnet

 The Garnet is famous for its varieties.
-This gem doesnât have such a great history as Diamond or Ruby.
-But jewelers frequently use this semi precious stone to imitate these gems.There are six major types of the Garnet, known to mineralogy and distinguished by their colors, such as:
+This gem doesn’t have such a great history as Diamond or Ruby.
+But jewelers frequently use this semi precious stone to imitate these gems.

 Almandine